NMikolajewicz/Mikolajewicz-2024/README.md

 ## Demo

 The `DEMO_NC7_immune_coculture_screens.Rmd` file has been prepared to demo the utility of the R scripts.
 Once R and all dependencies have been installed, users may run the script and should expect to reproduce the gene-rank plots presented in Figure 7B.
+The data used in this analysis is compressed in the `DEMO_MUS_screens.zip` file and should be uncompressed prior to running the analysis.
 The run time for this script is less than 1 minute.

 ## System Requirements